luckydonald/pytg/README.md

 They are in the [examples folder](https://github.com/luckydonald/pytg/tree/master/examples)
 * dump.py * is usefull to see, how the messages look like.
 * ping.py * is usefull to see how to interact with pytg, send messages etc.
 * dialog_list.py * shows you how to interact with the CLI and function returning stuff.
+*

+Telegram is an Whatsapp like Instant messenger.

 Thanks!